-As the name suggests the Researchers are the individuals who care about research.
-Since we are talking about Physics they care out research in the field of Physics.
+As the name suggests Researchers are the individuals who care about research.
+Since we are talking about Physics they care about research in the field of Physics.
 A Researcher and work in various industries he/she can work for government organizations or in the R&D department of a Private company.

 Salary of a Researcher:-

 You can expect a base salary of around 8.7-9 Lakhs INR per annum.